 Topical | Motivation | Professional Development

-Gaining professional experience with topics others may find boring, mandated, stressful, or generally consider unrelated to their purpose, Joe has honed his style finding ways to engage an audience through enthusiasm, humor, relatable examples, and purposeful messaging to both empower individuals and encourage action.
+Having professional experience with topics others may find boring, mandated, stressful, or generally consider unrelated to their purpose, Joe has honed his style finding ways to engage an audience through enthusiasm, humor, relatable examples, and purposeful messaging to both empower individuals and encourage action.

 What Joe Publishes

-Collection of peer-reviewed and white paper publications
+Collection of peer-reviewed articles, book chapters, and white paper publications

 Levy, J. D., & Heiser, C.A.
 (2018, March).
 Inclusive assessment practice (Equity Response).
 Urbana, IL: University of Illinois and Indiana University, National Institute for Learning Outcomes Assessment (NILOA).

 Levy, J. D. (2017).
 Awareness and strategy necessary for technology.
 AALHE Intersection, Summer, 3-6.

 Levy, J. D. (2017).
 Remembering the basics.
 The Journal of Student Affairs Inquiry, 2(Letters to the

 Heiser, C. A., Prince, K., Levy, J. D. (2017).
 Examining critical theory as a framework to advance equity